[Holodeck:

 KES: I suppose what I liked best was that all my friends were there.

-NEELIX: Oh, that was nice, wasn't it?
+NEELIX: Ah, that was nice, wasn't it?
 And don't forget that beautiful

 necklace Tom Paris gave you.